-SEITC is a consortium of 15 sovereign Tribal nations located in Southeast Alaska and a registered 501(c)(3) nonprofit organization working to protect the transboundary watersheds from rapid and expanding mining development occurring in the British Columbian headwaters.
+SEITC is a consortium of 15 sovereign Tribal nations located in Southeast Alaska working to protect the transboundary watersheds from rapidly expanding mining development occurring in the British Columbian headwaters.

 She is currently co-directing and co-producing her first feature documentary film, set in Quinhagak, Alaska.

 "It's an honor to join SEITC to help elevate the unified voice of the Tribal nations whose lifeways are interwoven with the transboundary region," said Luokkala.
 "SEITC is set to make history by strategically aligning with the space we all intersect; the obligation of individuals, nations and corporations to protect and respect fundamental human rights."

 Sonia will be responsible for leading SEITC's communications strategy, planning, and execution.
 She will work closely with SEITC's Executive and Assistant Executive Directors and Executive Committee.